 6. Physician Registrations and Dispensary and Retailer Licenses

 People need to have access to a product in order to buy it.
 If they can’t buy it, the market can’t grow.
 In some states, there are far fewer doctors registered to recommend medical cannabis then in others making it can be difficult for patients to find and visit participating doctors.

 Furthermore, some states have licensed very few medical cannabis dispensaries or adult-use retailers, which means patients and consumers might have to drive hours to purchase marijuana products.

 To put these numbers into perspective, think of it this way: Minnesota is 87,000 square miles, and the state originally capped the number of medical marijuana dispensary licenses to eight.
 That meant there was one license for every 10,000+ square miles (if the licenses were evenly spread across the state, which they were not).
-Fortunately, Minnesota regulators announced in December 2019 that the number of dispensaries would double to 16, but in many other states, the number and locations of dispensaries continues to hinder accessibility.
+Fortunately, Minnesota regulators announced in December 2019 that the number of dispensaries would double to 16, but in many other states, the number (and locations) of dispensaries continues to hinder accessibility.

-Bottom-line, in many states, patients and consumers need to travel very far distances to access legal cannabis products.
-There is no doubt that this reduces sales overall, limits the success of state’s legal programs, and bolsters the black market.
+Bottom-line, in many states, patients and consumers need to travel far distances to access legal cannabis products.
+There is no doubt that this reduces sales overall, limits the success of a state’s legal programs, and bolsters the black market.

 Not All States are Alike

 While the seven factors discussed in this article directly affect the growth of cannabis industries in many states, they’re not the only factors in play, nor does each factor impact every state.
 This is an industry filled with state-by-state nuances, and it is absolutely safe to say that no two states are alike.